pybliometrics-dev/pybliometrics/docs/examples.rst

 .. toctree::
     examples/CitationOverview.rst

-Three other Metadata APIs, Citations Count Metadata, Serial Title Metadata and Subject Classifications, are not implemented yet.
+Two other Metadata APIs, Serial Title Metadata and Subject Classifications, are not implemented yet.

 report